1.2.11 Reverse Mortgage Foreclosures

 - ● If the loss mitigation alternatives for property charge defaults are not affordable, is chapter 13 bankruptcy an option for curing the default?
 See § 14.3.2, infra.

 - ● Did only one spouse take out the reverse mortgage and is the servicer asserting the loan has matured because the borrower has died?
-See § 220.127.116.11, infra.
-If the spouse continues to occupy the property as a principal residence, they may be able to remain in the property notwithstanding the death of their spouse.
+See § 18.104.22.168, infra.
+If the spouse continues to occupy the property as a principal residence, the surviving spouse may be able to remain in the property notwithstanding the death of the other spouse.